Alícia Casadesús, (L’Esquirol,1968)

-Alícia Casadesús, (L’Esquirol,1968) is a visual artist.
-The work that defines her career often speaks about the site, through reflection and perception of the place where this is set, whether rural, urban or online.
+The artistic work that defines her career often talks about the places, through reflection and perception of the place where this is set, whether rural, urban or online.

 In her own words, “I let myself become imbued with its breath and then think about it, meditate on it, and create… I live art as an inextricable part of life.
 As a way of being, looking, thinking and telling the world.
-Telling it in a slow way, a bit against the flow of how we normally experience the world… In each work, the piece gradually becomes more and more firmly grounded in the territory in which it lives.
-I penetrate the path, I tell its substance.”
+Telling it in a slow way, a bit against the flow of how we normally experience the world… In each work, the piece gradually becomes more and more firmly grounded in the territory in which I live.
+I walk it, I penetrate the path, I speak from its substance.”